It's been a while since I've done a large tasting

 www.astrumwinecellars.com

-2009 Enologica Wamba Verdejo Rueda
+2009 Enologica Wamba Verdejo, DO Rueda

 Very pleasant white fruit with a certain richness on the nose.
 Clean